marioroy/mandelbrot-python/README.md

 For NVIDIA graphics, refer to [nvidia-driver-on-clear-linux](https://github.com/marioroy/nvidia-driver-on-clear-linux) for installing the driver and CUDA Toolkit.

-**Fedora Linux 38 and Nobara Linux 38**
+**CUDA Installation on Fedora/Nobara Linux 38**

-Installing the CUDA Toolkit from NVIDIA is preferred for NVIDIA graphics.
+Installing the CUDA Toolkit from NVIDIA is preferred to allow installation to `/opt/cuda`.
+The instructions install the CUDA Toolkit 12.2.x release, assuming the proprietary display driver 535.x is installed (last checked November 2023).
+Note: A mismatch between the CUDA Toolkit and display driver may cause the Numba GPU `mandel_kernel` example to fail.

 ```bash
 sudo dnf install clinfo make gcc-c++ wget